 June 1, 2004

-Now Dig This, a British pop-music magazine, features Peter Ford discussing "(We're Gonna) Rock Around the Clock," as well as the upcoming DVD release of Blackboard Jungle--for which he was interviewed with two of the picture's "delinquents," Jamie Farr and Paul Mazursky--and the writing of Glenn Ford: A Life In Film.
+Now Dig This, a British pop-music magazine, features Peter Ford discussing "(We're Gonna) Rock Around the Clock," as well as the upcoming DVD release of Blackboard Jungle--for which he was interviewed with two of the picture's "delinquents," Jamie Farr and Paul Mazursky--and the writing of Glenn Ford: A Life.

 May 1, 2004